Mijog-ai/IndustrialDataSystem/README.md

    CLOUDINARY_API_SECRET=your_secret
    ```

-4. Run the application and choose **Option 2: Cloudinary** after selecting or dropping a file.
+4. Run the application and confirm the Cloudinary upload prompt after selecting or dropping a file.

 ## Admin workflow